-One major problem I faced after using the CommentLuv plugin was the issue of broken links.
-With the CommentLuv plugin you can inadvertently link to many spam sites or 404 pages after a domain from a commentator has expired.
+One major problem I faced after using the CommentLuv plugin was the issue of spam and broken links.
+Accepting all these random comments, you can inadvertently link to many spam sites or 404 pages after a domain from a commentator has been penalized or has expired.

-So – I strongly suggest avoiding the CommentLuv plugin as it has the propensity to do more harm than good for your blog.
+So, I strongly suggest avoiding the CommentLuv plugin as it has the propensity to do more harm than good for your blog.

-Case-study: How removing comments affected my blog traffic
+Case Study: How removing comments affected my blog traffic

 On one of the blogs in my network (relationship niche blog), I was receiving a great number of comments on a few posts, and those posts were ranking at the top of Google Search.